Pedicure areas supply list

 So you want to redesign or set up a new pedicure area in your salon or spa, but there are so many decisions.

-In this post, I will share some of the best pedicure supplies and where to buy them.
+This post will share some of the best pedicure supplies and where to buy them.

 This blog post is part of a series of designing your new workplace.
 It features a variety of decor and product ideas and printable supply lists.